Decentralized-Pictures/T4L3NT/docs/009/michelson.rst

 Semantics of smart contracts and transactions
 ---------------------------------------------

-The Tezos ledger currently has two types of accounts that can hold tokens (and be the destinations of transactions).
+The T4L3NT ledger currently has two types of accounts that can hold tokens (and be the destinations of transactions).

   - An implicit account is a non programmable account, whose tokens